 God was so distant, detached.

-But the psalmist he speaks of the fear of God with love.
+But the psalmist, he speaks of the fear of God with love.

-He he says, I am with you, you are with me.
+He says, I am with you.

-Um thy rod and thy stuff, they comfort me.
+Thy rod and thy staff, they comfort me.

 That's the fear of God.